Sjwilhelms/BootChamp/README.md

 1. as a signed in site user I can create, edit, and/or delete a post so that I can contribute to the forum
 1. as a signed in site user I can comment on a post and edit/delete said comment so that I can interact with other users
 1. as a signed in site user I can update my profile biography
-1. as a signed in site user I can get feedback whenever I makea contribution or a change so that I can use the website confidently
+1. as a signed in site user I can get feedback whenever I make a contribution or a change so that I can use the website confidently

 ###### SHOULD HAVE USER STORIES